118 results after applying filter

 A survey of turkey hunters was conducted following the 2015 spring hunting season to determine turkey harvest and hunter participation.

-A survey of turkey hunters was conducted following the 2016 spring hunting season to determine turkey harvest and hunter participation.
+A survey of turkey hunters was conducted following the 2006 fall hunting season to determine turkey harvest and hunter participation.

-Results of a survey turkey hunters conducted following the 2003 spring hunting season to determine turkey harvest and hunter participation.
+Results of a survey of turkey hunters conducted following the 1987 spring hunting season to determine turkey harvest and hunter participation.

 Michigan's first fall season since 1969 was a definite success.
 A total of 115 turkeys were registered during the season.
 Biologists estimate an additional 20 turkeys were taken but not registered.
 Thirty-six percent were adults, and 64 percent were juveniles.
 Hunting conditions were good to excellent over the 15-day period.
 Turkeys were concentrated near agricultural areas because of a poor mast crop.
 Several crops were examined but contained only soft green vegetative matter.
 The majority of hunters who were contacted enjoyed the hunting experience.
 Very few individuals indicated having much success in calling turkeys.
 The most prominent hunting technique was to locate a flock or roost and attempt to ambush a bird.